commanded/eventstore/README.md

 ## Need help?

 Please [open an issue](https://github.com/commanded/eventstore/issues) if you encounter a problem, or need assistance.

-For commercial support, and consultancy, please contact [Ben Smith](mailto:ben@10consulting.com).
+You can also seek help in the #commanded channel in the [official Elixir Slack](https://elixir-slackin.herokuapp.com/).